tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/02-variables-01/README.md

     1. Create a variable, `birth_year`, and assign it with an integer of 1815.

-    2. Create a variable, death_year, and assign it with an integer of 1852.
+    2. Create a variable, `death_year`, and assign it with an integer of 1852.

-    3. Create a variable, age_at_passing, and assign it a value of death_year minus birth_year.
+    3. Create a variable, `age_at_passing`, and assign it a value of death_year minus birth_year.

-    4. Create a variable, year_of_publish, and assign it with an integer of 1842.
+    4. Create a variable, `year_of_publish`, and assign it with an integer of 1842.

 3. Print the variables.